xeptagondev/performance-app-methodology/methodology/impact/irrf.md

 Tier 2b includes 22 Results (i.e. Outputs) across UNDP's signature solutions and enablers, directly reflecting UNDP's work.
 Assessing results against IRRF targets provides a crucial means for UNDP to account for its contributions toward [Agenda 2030.](https://www.undp.org/sustainable-development-goals)

-The output indicators span UNDP's six signature solutions:
+The outputs span UNDP's six signature solutions:

-1. Poverty and Inequality (4 indicators)
+1. Poverty and Inequality (4 outputs)
-2. Governance (4 indicators)
+2. Governance (4 outputs)
-3. Resilience (4 indicators)
+3. Resilience (4 outputs)
-4. Environment (2 indicators)
+4. Environment (2 outputs)
-5. Energy (2 indicators)
+5. Energy (2 outputs)
-6. Gender Equality (3 indicators).
+6. Gender Equality (3 outputs).

 There are also 3 Enablers, with one output each: